irarainey/beeching/README.md

 ## Disclaimer

 **Warning:** This tool does not muck about.
-It really deletes your resources and there is no way to recover them.
+It really deletes your resources and resource groups and there is no way to recover them.
 Make sure you have a backup of your resources before you use this tool.
 No responsibility is taken for any damage caused by this tool.

 Several safety measures are in place to prevent accidental deletion of resources, such as a confirmation prompt, a what-if mode, and exclusion options, but it is still possible to delete resources you did not intend to delete.
 Unlike the real Beeching Axe there is no option for a heritage railway here.
 Use at your own risk.